Perfect Half Day Trip from Porto to Matosinhos

 Iconic lighthouse in Matosinhos on the coastal journey from Porto, overlooking a beachside promenade.
 People are strolling along the walkway on a sunny day, with the backdrop of a clear blue sky and urban landscape.

-Taking a trip from Porto to Matosinhos
+Taking a trip from Porto to Matosinhos?

 The proximity of this laidback beach town to Porto makes it the perfect half-day trip to balance relaxation in with your bustling, Porto adventures.
 Matosinhos is a highly underrated town neighboring Porto.